SimonP2207/RaJePy/README.md

 - ~~Incorporate inclination into jet model~~
 - ~~Incorporate position angle into jet model~~
 - ~~Implement more than one channel across bandwidth for more accurate multi-frequency synthesis~~
-- Incorporate
+- Incorporate non-LTE effects into RRL radiative transfer calculations
 - Parallelise code, especially different synthetic observations and model calculations
-- Incorporate non-LTE effects into RRL radiative transfer calculations